Why coroners often blame police killings on a made-up medical condition

 Are there any jurisdictions that are undertaking these reforms?

 No. There’s a lot of pushback.
 In 2015, the office of vital statistics at the Colorado Department of Public Health tried to put a checkbox on the death certificate that had “legal intervention” as a manner of death, with “legal intervention” being the official term for when someone dies at the hands of law enforcement.
-And the coroners didn’t like it, and they essentially got the biostatistics director to take the checkbox off after just a few months.
+And the coroners didn’t like it, and they essentially got the vital statistics director to take the checkbox off after just a few months.
 I think there’s a reluctance by health departments to alienate death investigators or law enforcement.

 Have we ever seen any big campaigns to boot elected coroners out of office after they misclassified a death in police custody?